SSCT-Lab/MoCoAssembler/jittor/README.md

 'GRU'
 'googlenet'`
 .
 And if you want to run with all seed models in a loop, set para MODEL to `LOOP`.
-2. `N` means times that MoCo will execute mutate operation in one generation.
+2. `N` means times of mutation on every model in one generation.
 Set it to an int.

 3. `TSF` means "Train_Stop_Flag", set it to 0 or 1.
 If 1, MoCo will run without training.